 Beer and Wine Bar (And modified FULL bar)

-Beer: It’s nice to select at least two types of beer (one dark or strong, one light) to provide options.
+Beer: It’s nice to select at least two types of beer to provide options; if you’re only offering beer and wine, Nicky Beyries recommends thinking about as many as four choices for variety, “Say, a pilsner, an amber, an IPA and a darker beer, whether a stout or a black lager.”
 You will also need to consider bottles versus a keg.
 Bottles can be more expensive, and some people feel the beer doesn’t taste as fresh.
 However, kegs require a tap system (either a pony keg or tap), which you’ll need to rent from the liquor store where you bought the keg.
 Also, keg leftovers are much harder to deal with and don’t keep for more than a day or two.
+As Nicky Beyries says, “I cannot recommend bottled and canned beer over kegged beer enough, it makes managing leftovers so much easier.”

 Bubbles (Optional): Cava from Spain, Prosecco from Italy, and sparkling wine from other non-Champagne regions are delicious, and they are almost always a better deal than French Champagne.
 If you’re going to serve bubbles as a toasting-only option, you want about 4–5 ounces per person, per toast.
 Also, you don’t have to do a bubbly toast, if you don’t want to.
 People can cheers with anything, and your marriage will still be official.
 Promise.